 - Scanning options can be confusing

-Norton antivirus plans come with plenty of extra security features like a virtual private network (VPN) and password manager.
-Norton also has multiple plans, starting at $29.99/first yr, to fit almost any budget.
+Norton provides more than just antivirus protection; its plans come with plenty of extra security features like a virtual private network (VPN) and password manager.
+Norton also has multiple plans, starting at $29.99/yr (first year only), to fit almost any budget.

 There’s a lot more to unpack regarding these two antivirus programs, so let’s find the best one for you.